 - cups-lpd is the server for the LPD protocol (RFC 1179)

 - cups-lpd accepts print jobs that come in on TCP port 515 via the LPD protocol

-- Either xinetd or inetd is used as wrapper for cups-lpd
+- Either xinetd or inetd or systemd is used as wrapper for cups-lpd

 - Configuration files:

 - Either /etc/xinetd.d/cups-lpd

 What is a PPD file and how does it work?